 I tried to be “normal” but it never felt right

-I taught aerobics had a successful sports massage office and then taught Pilates over the years but all the while I was still busily painting, drawing, writing, and assembling things and intermittently showing and selling things in various forms.
+I taught aerobics first, then I had a successful sports massage office and then I taught Pilates over the years but all the while I was still busily painting, drawing, writing, and assembling things and intermittently showing and selling things in various forms.

 A couple of years ago I decided to just bite the bullet and really learn about marketing creative things offline and online.
 This is kind of an exciting time to be a person who makes art.